CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Task.md

 - estimatedTime is the time estimated to work on this task
 - workingTime is the time worked at the task is sum of all work done
 - workingProgress is the work done to complete the task
+- [ ] putEstimatedTimeToTask is done at putWork
+- [ ] putWorkingTimeTimeToTask is done at putWork
+- [x] startDate when is estimated to start the task
+- [x] endDate when is estimated to finish the task.
+- [x] taskStatus The date hen is finish is set to Completed

 # ToDo